Whiter2020/BTL_HPB_Group12/README.md

 - Runs the Spark aggregator
 - Pushes global_policy to clients
 2. Start Clients
-  Each agent is launched with an ID: python client/client.py 1 python client/client.py 2
+  Each agent is launched with an ID:
+  `python3 client/client.py 1`
+  `python3 client/client.py 2`
-  python client/client.py 3
+  `python3 client/client.py 3`
-  python client/client.py 4
+  `python3 client/client.py 4`
 The client will:
 - Connect via WebSocket to /ws
 - Register its client ID